 NEVER ARGUE WITH THE CLIENT

 It can be hard to not let your emotions get in the way.
-You don’t know what a client’s circumstances are — maybe they are just having a bad day.
+At the same time, you don’t know what a client’s circumstances are — maybe they are just having a bad day.
 If you let your pride get in the way and choose to argue with them, not only will that hinder the design process, you’re also guaranteed to lose their business forever.

 In the end, patience is key to good client service is about patience and understanding.
 Most clients aren’t familiar with dealing with graphic designers.
 As such, they might get confused and frustrated by the design process might confuse and frustrate them.
 It’s your job to explain your actions and decisions to them, while guiding them through the whole process.
 Here’s where having a deep knowledge of graphic design will establish you as a professional — and help you gain the trust of the client.

 GOOD COMMUNICATION IS IMPORTANT

 A project is most likely to succeed when there is good communication.
 Make it easy for the client to reach you, should they require assistance or have a question to ask.
 In addition, you shouldn’t spread yourself too thin when it comes to communication channels.
 For a typical freelancer working online, it’s ideal to have a number of communication tools set up, from an email account to video conferencing software such as Skype or Zoom.

 If possible, try to schedule at least one call to the client.
 Having face-to-face communication is especially important when you’re working with clients remotely.
 Seeing your face and hearing your voice goes a long way to building a solid relationship with the client.
-You should also call if you and the client can’t reach an agreement on a particular aspect of the project.
-By doing so, you can reassure the client and answer any questions they may have in a more personal manner.
+You should also call your client if you can’t reach an agreement with them on a particular aspect of the project.
+By doing so, you can answer any questions the client may have in a more personal manner.

 Most clients don’t have the time to hear about how your day is going, so you should be clear and concise when communicating with clients.
 Always clarify when in doubt — you don’t want to work on assumptions.
-It’s also a good idea to be friendly in your conversations, and don’t forget to say thank you.
+Be friendly in your conversations, and don’t forget to say thank you.